Minnows

 The diet of each minnow species correlates to its structures for feeding.
 Carnivorous minnows, which eat insects and other invertebrates, fish, or other animals, typically have large mouths positioned at the tip of the snout and sharp, hooked throat teeth for capturing and holding their prey, which they often swallow whole.
 The short intestine of carnivorous minnows suffices for the rapid digestion of animal material.
 The lining of the body cavity (peritoneum) is usually silvery in carnivorous minnows.

-Herbivorous (plant-eating) minnows often have small mouths positioned downwards and molarlike throat teeth for grinding up plant material before it is swallowed.
+Herbivorous (plant-eating) minnows often have small mouths positioned downward and molarlike throat teeth for grinding up plant material before it is swallowed.
 Plant material is less readily digested than animal material, so most herbivorous minnows have very long, looping intestines.
 The lining of the body cavity is usually uniformly black in herbivorous minnows.

 Nearly 20 of Missouri’s native minnows are species of conservation concern, meaning that their presence in our state is to some degree imperiled: